mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 135 - Interfaces With just One Realization/readme.md

 Interfaces are the [MAPPER](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md) correspondence to protocol.

-Dependency injection protocols declare interfaces that are fulfilled with their realizations.
+Dependency injection/Invesion protocols declare interfaces that are fulfilled with their realizations.
 Until then, they can be empty.

 If your language defines an interface for test mocking, it is another [code smell](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2030%20-%20Mocking%20Business/readme.md).